Ed-Fi-Exchange-OSS/Meadowlark/docs/design/offline-cascading-deletes/README.md

     2. START CASCADE **UNIT OF WORK**:
         1. Start atomic transaction
         2. Update the document as requested, including the new Meadowlark ID.
-        3. Update all incoming references to hold the new Meadowlark ID.
+        3. Update all incoming references to hold the new Meadowlark ID, with code something like:

-            **Psuedo Code**

             ```none
             # MongoDB